 All trainees, regardless of route, are required to meet a number of minimum standards.
 They must, for example, hold GCSEs in English and Maths (and science for enrolment on primary ITT) at grade C / grade 4 or higher.
 In addition, since September 2012 trainees have had to sit and pass professional skills tests in literacy and numeracy before beginning their course.
 Prior to 2012, the passing of the tests was an exit requirement of training.

 The system of financial support for teacher trainees is complex.
 Broadly, eligible undergraduate and postgraduate trainees on non-salaried routes can apply for funding under the standard undergraduate student support system.
 In addition, a range of bursaries and scholarships are available to some trainees, depending on the subject they are training in and, for postgraduates, the class of their first degree.
 For 2018-19 the Government is also piloting early-career retention payments for maths teachers.
 Under the scheme, eligible individuals will receive early-career payments of £5,000 each (£7,500 in some areas) in their third and fifth year of teaching in addition to a £20,000 bursary during their training.

-In addition, in October 2017 the Government announced that it would pilot a student loan reimbursement scheme for science and modern foreign languages teachers in the early years of their careers.
-To be eligible teachers must, among other things, have been awarded QTS between 2012-13 and 2018-19 and be employed in one of 25 participating local authorities.
+In addition, in October 2017 the Government announced that it would pilot a student loan reimbursement scheme for science and language teachers in the early years of their careers.
+To be eligible teachers must, among other things, have been awarded QTS between 2013-14 and 2018-19 and be employed in one of 25 participating local authorities.

 Section two of the briefing provides more information on the different ITT routes and the entry requirements, with section three providing further detail on the sources of financial support.
 The briefing’s final section provides brief information on policy developments in ITT since 2010, including: